 Some delicious vegetables which can be grown in the fall season are listed below.

 Along with these, all types of leafy greens can also be grown in fall.
 All of them are frost tolerant and can sustain freezing temperatures.
 Cabbages grow huge but live short until early spring.
 Salad greens types can be planted and harvested at different stages.
 Bush beans can be grown in fall but they need at least 2 months to mature, so planting needs to be done in July or August.

 Lettuce and other leafy greens need planting when it is still a little warm.
 They boom in colder nights so after planting them warm, watch as they mature when the temperature drops.
 Harvested lettuce heads will be full of nutrition and actually taste sweeter because of the cold temperature.

 Carrots can also be grown throughout the winter and can be pulled out whenever needed.
 Garlic also makes a great fall vegetable.
 It can be planted late August and can be enjoyed all winter.

 Fall Container Garden

-Now, if you are the laid back kind and all the stalking, pruning and fuss of backyard gardening in chilly winters bothers you too much, you can achieve great results with the help of Fall Container Gardening.
+Now, if you are the laid back kind and all the stalking, pruning and fuss of backyard gardening in chilly winters bother you too much, you can achieve great results with the help of Fall Container Gardening.

 Some of the best veggies that grow in containers are greens and herbs.
 Some of them are listed below:

 These greens are really easy to grow and are so vigorous in taste.
 Arugula is expensive when bought from the market, so growing arugula at home is both economical and flavorsome.
-You can use it in salads, pizza and sandwiches.
+You can use it in salads, pizza, and sandwiches.